yudataguy/Awesome-Japanese/readme.md

 * Computer
 	* [Human Japanese](http://www.humanjapanese.com) - Popular Japanese learning program.:iphone::computer::moneybag:
-	* [LingoDeer](https://www.lingodeer.com/) - A new learning app for Japanese very similar to Duolingo, but made with a focus on East Asian languages, so it is much better than duolingo.:iphone:
 	* [Google Japanese Input](https://www.google.co.jp/ime/) - Google Japanese Input, available on windows, mac, and android.:computer::iphone:
 	* [How to Install Japanese Keyboard on Everything](https://www.tofugu.com/japanese/how-to-install-japanese-keyboard/) - Guide by Tofugu.
 * Browser Extension:satellite: